barrelstrength/sprout-docs/docs/seo/faq.md

 # FAQ

-## Does Sprout SEO 3 work with Craft 3?

-It is just a coincidence that Sprout SEO 3 is being released at the time that Craft 3 is in beta.
-We are currently in the process of upgrading all Sprout plugins to work with Craft 3.
-The current version of Sprout SEO 3 works with Craft 2.6.2949+ and Sprout SEO 4 will be the release that adds support for Craft 3.

 ## My page is outputting the wrong metadata?

 This is usually due to an incorrect setting or configuration somewhere.
 Check your settings and make sure you've assigned the right Element Metadata field to your Field Layout.
 Make sure your Custom Sections are enabled.